Structure

 Example:

-Depending on your needs and the usage of Openki, groups can be used as:
+Depending on your needs and the usage of Openki, organizations can be used as:

 • Labels (“early proposals”, “Not in printed program”…)